 - Section 93 of the Legal Services Act 2007.

 The statutory power under s44B to require information arises if we are satisfied that it is necessary for the purpose of investigating whether:

 - there has been professional misconduct by a solicitor

 - a solicitor, firm, one of its managers or employees, has not complied with regulatory requirements set out in our rules or in legislation

 - there are grounds for us to control how a person who is not a solicitor can work in or with a firm.

-If we use this power, we give the person a notice specifying the information required and we:
+If we use our s44B power, to give the person a notice specifying the information required, we: